 - 3 to 5 cups water If you like a thick chili, start with 3 cups of water and add more as necessary.

-- 1 tbsp ground sea salt or to taste
+- 1 tablespoon ground sea salt or to taste

-- 16 oz jackfruit in water Drained well and shredded (See Note)
+- 16 ounce jackfruit in water Drained well and shredded (See Note)